-The four travellers in question are young couple Charles and Diana (I kid you not), Charles' older brother Alan, and Alan's wife Helen, who are all English, middle-class, and know nothing of the local history or traditions.
-A few drinks at the inn and a friendly chat with Sandor and they're on their way to Karlsbad, in spite of Sandor's advice to give it a wide berth.
+The four travellers in question are young couple Charles and Diana (I kid you not), who are accompanied by Charles' older brother Alan and his wife Helen, who are all English, middle-class, and know nothing of the local history or traditions.
+A few drinks at the inn and a friendly chat with Father Sandor and they're on their way to Karlsbad, in spite of Sandor's advice to give it a wide berth.
 They don't get far.
-Having agreed to transport them, their driver suddenly brings their coach to a halt and refuses to go further.
+Having agreed to transport them, their driver suddenly brings their coach to a halt and refuses to go any further.
 When Charles objects, the man punches him in the mouth, throws their luggage to the ground and speeds off in the direction from whence they came.

 Faced with the prospect of spending the night in a run-down roadside shack, they are surprised and a little relieved when another coach appears, albeit one bereft of a driver.
 They think it a little strange, at least all except Alan.
 "Haven't you heard?" he quips, "Never look a gift horse in the mouth" (it's a horse-drawn carriage if you're having trouble with that one), and despite Helen's reluctance they all jump on board with the intention of driving the coach on to Karlsbad.
-The horses, however, have other ideas, and make a beeline to the courtyard of a nearby castle that's not marked on their map and that their grumpy ex-driver refused to acknowledge.
+The horses, however, have other ideas and make a bee-line to the courtyard of a nearby castle, one their grumpy ex-driver refused to acknowledge the existence of and that's not marked on their map.
 We, of course, know just where this is, but of this foolhardy quartet only the ever-uncertain Helen has any reservations.
 Inside they find the dinner table set for four guests, and when Charles looks upstairs their luggage has been brought in and their beds have been readied.
 What, they wonder, is going on here?
-Answers arrive in the shape of manservant Clove (I'll be coming back to him, too), a polite but still sinister man who reveals that his master – a certain Count Dracula – is no longer with us, but left instructions that the castle be always ready to receive guests, presumably in the hope that some unwary foreign travellers would one day wander off the beaten track.
+Answers arrive in the shape of manservant Clove (I'll be coming back to him, too), a polite but still sinister individual who reveals that his master – a certain Count Dracula – is no longer with us, but left instructions that the castle be always ready to receive guests, presumably in the hope that some unwary foreign travellers would one day wander off the beaten track.
 Today, it would seem, is the Count's lucky day.

 There are doubtless those even within the realms of horror fandom for whom Hammer films feel dated, formulaic and just a little bit camp.
 Frankly it's their loss.
 In the documentary on this disc, Hammer biographer Marcus Hearn claims that while not one of the studio's very best, Dracula Prince of Darkness is in many ways the quintessential Hammer horror, containing as it does so many of the elements that typified the studio's genre works, only lacking the presence of Peter Cushing to make it complete.
 Either way, it's a terrific entry into a series that this very film's commercial success was instrumental in reviving, and one of the most fondly regarded works of Hammer's mid-60s period.